-Nuclear Medicine is a specialized field in radiology which involves injection or inhalation of small amounts of radioactive tracers or radionuclide to examine the structure and function of the organs so as to treat various chronic and life-threatening diseases.
-The professionals in this field employ specially designed gamma cameras that detect and image the radiations emitted by the radiotracers injected in the human body.
+Nuclear Medicine is a specialized field in radiology that involves injection or inhalation of small amounts of radioactive tracers or radionuclide to examine the structure and function of the organs so as to treat various chronic and life-threatening diseases.
+The professionals in this field employ specially designed gamma cameras that detect and image the radiations emitted by the radiotracers injected into the human body.
 Being interdisciplinary in nature, this field encompasses the elements of radiology and medicine along with other subjects such as Physics, Chemistry, Mathematics, and Computer Technology.
-Also, incorporating the therapeutic procedures, a high dose of therapeutic radiations are injected to target the diseases restricted to one specific organ or in the case of metastasis.
-Mostly the patients with thyroid cancer, hyperthyroidism, solid tumors, or bone metastases are treated through this procedure.
 Being one of the important Medical Science courses, we will shed light on the salient features of establishing a career in this field through this blog.

 In order to pursue and work in the field of nuclear medicine, the aspirants need to have certain educational qualifications that form the foundation of advanced studies.
 Given below are the prerequisites and the degree courses after 12th science through which you can kickstart your career in this discipline: